 Some roadside attractions are literally a wild goose chase.
 The freeze had set in when we pulled into a cheap motel in Wawa, a small town that has seen better days.
 Even so, Wawa’s iconic steel goose continues to divert traffic off Highway 1, and is one of the most photographed roadside attractions along the Trans-Canada.
 Wawa’s name comes from the Ojibwe word for “wild goose.”

-Starship Enterprise, Vulcan, BC
+Starship Enterprise, Vulcan, AB

 When driving across Canada, are you prepared to boldly go where no man has gone before?
 Me neither, which is why I made a detour south of Calgary to the town of Vulcan, cleverly using its name to become a cosmic attraction in the Star Trek universe.
 Besides the pedestal-mounted starship replica, you can channel your Captain Kirk in the nearby Star Trek-themed visitor centre.